DylanASHillier/robotdialogexplanations/README.md

 You will firstly need to set up the conceptnet knowledge graph which is used as the baseline graph This can be done using the script setupconceptnet.py in dialogsystem.
 The next step is to run qtext_data_prep.py
+-- Note that I only did this for on the order of 1000 samples before terminating the script
 #### GQA dataset
 Just run scene_graph_data_prep.py
 ### Embedding graphs with questions